Skip to main content

 grinding4 negative mentions

-• Some levels can be overly large and tedious, leading to frustration when searching for hidden items.
+• Some levels can be overly large or cluttered, leading to tedious and frustrating searching experiences, especially without a robust hint system.

 • story